 At the time of his death his most contemporary looking paintings were already valued in the primary market for as much as $85,000, with small boards produced toward the end of his painting career in 2005-2006 selling for up to $25,000, yet his record price at auction remained below $20,000.

 In 2007 William Mora featured the artist in his stand at the Melbourne Art Fair to rapturous acclaim.
-However following the artist’s death, with primary market sales having dried up completely, auction houses were deluged with interest.
-At Lawson~Menzies no less than eight potential buyers were willing to bid above $120,000 for Joogoomoondiny - Gawler Gully 2004, and by the time two eager buyers had finished their titanic struggle the painting, sold to a Swiss collector for $300,000, the artists record price to this day.
-The artist's second and 4th highest prices were achieved in 2011 and 2012.
+However, following the Bedford's death, with primary market sales having dried up completely, auction houses were deluged with interest.
+The same year, at Lawson~Menzies no less than eight potential buyers were willing to bid above $120,000 for Joogoomoondiny - Gawler Gully 2004, and by the time two eager buyers had finished their titanic struggle the painting, sold to a Swiss collector for $300,000, the artist's record price to this day.
 Merremerrji-Queensland Creek, 2005 was the star performer in Bonham's solo artists sale Selected Works from the Estate of Paddy Bedford when it sold for $216,000.
 And Thoonbi, 2006, a work held in the superannuation fund of Melbourne uber-dealer Bill Nutall, achieved $180,000 at Bonham's in 2012 despite a dismal result for the sale overall.
-In 2013 two works entered his top 10 results at 3rd and 4th place.
+In 2013 two works entered his top 10 results.
 Ngarrmaliny-Cockatoo at Police Hole, 2003 measuring 150 x 180 cm, and carrying an estimate of $150,000-180,000, sold for $201,300 at the Bonham's Laverty Collection sale in March; and in June, Thoowoonggoonarrin 2006, achieved $183,000 at Sotheby's.

-In spite of some adverse publicity in the Bulletin magazine which suggested Bedford was assisted in many works his popularity continues undiminished.
-In 2015, 12 of 14 works sold for an average price of $45,567 with another work entering his top ten results at equal seventh.
-And though no new works entered his tiop 10 in 2016 11 of 14 paintings on offer sold at an average price of $48,481 making him the 3rd most successful artist of the year.
+In spite of some adverse publicity in the Bulletin magazine, suggesting Bedford was assisted in many works, his popularity continues undiminished.
+In 2015, 12 of 14 works sold for an average price of $45,567, another work entering his top ten results.

 Since his death in 2007, Paddy’s best works have shattered his earlier records.
-And little wonder!
-Their sophisticated, subtle palette and inspired sense of design, as well as their relative scarcity, ensures that they will remain amongst the most highly desired of all Aboriginal paintings indefinitely.
+And no wonder!
+Their sophisticated, subtle palette and inspired sense of design, as well as their relative scarcity, ensure that they will remain amongst the most highly desired of all Aboriginal paintings indefinitely.

 Though he had been involved with ceremonial painting all his life, it was by chance that a gallery dealer happened upon some of his boards in a rubbish tip in the mid 1990’s.
 From such humble beginnings Paddy began painting formally in 1997, with the formation of Jirrawun Aboriginal Arts.
 Initiated by Freddy Timms with help from artist Tony Oliver, the group which includes Timms, Peggy Patrick, Rammy Ramsay and others, has gained exponential notoriety and they have been ‘mythologised, almost like rock stars, by some of the country’s best writers’ (Bowdler 2005: 45).
 In tangible terms Jirrawun Arts has been able to provide the kind of individual support and promotion of its artists that art centers have difficulty emulating.
 Numerous shows were organised through the group, in which Bedford starred during his lifetime, including Blood on the Spinifex at the National Gallery of Victoria and True Stories at the Art Gallery of New South Wales.